UniExeterRSE/intro-to-python/_episodes/10_imports.md

 ## The Python standard library

 So far, we have only used a tiny portion of the Python Standard Library.
 This is a collection of modules that are installed when you install Python.
+However, the Standard Library contains many more modules that will be of use to us.
 Lets jump right in.

 ## Importing a module